 When users sign in to a host using a local workgroup account rather than a domain account, administrators cannot reset users' verification codes from the Admin Console.
 This is because local workgroup accounts do not have User Principal Names.
-To work around this, an administrator can directly delete the verification

-Note: Note: Note: Note: Note: Note: Note: Note: Note: Code file from the user's profile.
+To work around this, an administrator can directly delete the verification code file from the user's profile.
 The file is located in the user's profile at %APPDATA%\GraphOn\GO-Global\mfa.txt (i.e.,